platformsh/platformsh-docs/docs/src/configuration/app/build.md

 ## How do I compile Sass files as part of a build?

-As a good example of combining dependencies and hooks, you can compile your SASS.
+As a good example of combining dependencies and hooks, you can compile your Sass files.

 Let's assume that your application has Sass source files in the `web/styles` directory.
 That directory also contains a `package.json` file for npm.